IvanS63/angular-spring-security-app/README.md

 ### Backend part
 - Keeps list of users (CRUD operations) through Hibernate Framework.
 Each users has either ADMIN or USER role for security purposes.
-- Initial database is created and populated by SQL scripts within resources folder.
+- Initial database is created and populated by SQL scripts within resources folder (HSQL is used as application DB).
-- Controller endpoints are secured by Spring security annotations (security logic is implemented via JWT auth token).
+- Controller endpoints are secured by Spring security annotations (security logic is implemented via JWT auth token filter).
-- HSQLDB is used as Database.
+- File upload is supported.
 - Spring i18n is supported.
+- Integration tests provided.

 ### Frontend part